Aboriginal title in New Mexico: The Pueblo Lands Act (1924)

 Congress passed the Pueblo Lands Act on June 7, 1924.
-The Senate and House reports described the purpose of the act as "to provide for the final adjudication and settlement of a very complicated and difficult series of conflicting titles affecting lands claimed by the Pueblo Indians of New Mexico."
+The Senate and House reports described the purpose of the act as "to provide for the final adjudication and settlement of a very complicated and difficult series of conflicting titles affecting lands claimed by the Pueblo Indians of New Mexico".

 The Act created a Public Lands Board composed of: the Attorney General, Interior Secretary, and a third member to be appointed by the president.
 The act further provided that the Pueblo's aboriginal title would be extinguished over lands deemed adversely possessed by non-Indians from 1889 to 1924 (with payment of taxes) or 1902 to 1924 (with color of title).
-In addition to statute of limitations/adverse possession, the Act preserved any "equitable defenses which [the claimants] may have or have had under the laws of the Territory and State of New Mexico."
+In addition to statute of limitations/adverse possession, the Act preserved any "equitable defenses which [the claimants] may have or have had under the laws of the Territory and State of New Mexico".
 Decisions of the Lands Board could be enforced by quiet title suits in the United States District Court for the District of New Mexico.

-Further, the Act provided for compensation to the Pueblos if they "could have been at any time recovered for said Indians by the United States by seasonable prosecution."
+Further, the Act provided for compensation to the Pueblos if they "could have been at any time recovered for said Indians by the United States by seasonable prosecution".
 Non-Indians also received full compensation if they acquired title before 1912 and compensation for improvements if after 1912.

 Prospectively, for post-1924 conveyances, § 17 of the act provided:

-No right, title, or interest in or to the lands of the Pueblo Indians of New Mexico to which their title has not been extinguished as hereinbefore determined shall hereafter be acquired or initiated by virtue of the laws of the State of New Mexico, or in any other manner except as may hereafter be provided by Congress, and no sale, grant, lease of any character, or other conveyance of lands, or any title or claim thereto, made by any pueblo as a community, or any Pueblo Indian living in a community of Pueblo Indians, in the State of New Mexico, shall be of any validity in law or in equity unless the same be first approved by the Secretary of the Interior.

 On at least two occasions, Congress passed legislation approving post-1924 conveyances.
 In several early cases, the Pueblo Lands Act was applied to dismiss Pueblo land claims, brought as ejectment or trespass, in federal court.
 The Pueblo had more mixed success litigating quiet title claims under the act, especially where the federal government sued in its trust capacity.
 The Pueblo had no success in challenging the compensation calculations performed by the Board.